Holmus/CapStat/Use Cases/UC PlotTotalNumberOfThrows.md

-# UC PlotAccuracy
+# UC PlotTotalNumberOfThrows

 ### Summary
-This UC describes the behaviour of the application when the user wants to display a plot for a users accuracy over time.
+This UC describes the behaviour of the application when the user wants to display a plot for a users total number of throws in matches over time.

 ### Priority
 Medium